Pandemic hammers small businesses vital to economic recovery

 WINCHESTER, Va.
 (AP) — In a normal year, hundreds of book lovers would have descended on Winchester this summer for Shenandoah University’s annual children’s literature conference.

 Some would have made their way to Christine Patrick’s bookshop downtown.
 Winchester Brew Works would have rolled out kegs this month for Oktoberfest revelers.
-The Hideaway Café would be advertising its monthly Divas Drag Show.
+The Hideaway Café, occupying a prime location at the corner of Cork and Loudoun streets, would be advertising its monthly Divas Drag Show.

 But 2020 is no normal year.
 The literature conference, Oktoberfest and drag shows have all been cancelled — casualties, like so much else, of COVID-19.

-Note: EDITOR’S NOTE — Small businesses around the world are fighting for survival amid the economic fallout from the coronavirus pandemic.
-Whether they make it will affect not just local economies but the fabric of communities.
-Associated Press journalists tell their stories in the series “Small Business Struggles.”